British Choirs on the Net

 • A Cappella, Penzance, Cornwall A Cappella is a small, SATB, early-music, a-cappella choir, of experienced choristers, based in Penzance, Cornwall.
 The choir was formed in 2007 and rehearses once a fortnight, singing works in many languages, by at least 25 composers, from Arcadelt to Weelkes.

-• Abbeydale Singers Formed by friends in Sheffield during 1986 and soon established a modus operandi with around 12 singers able to attempt at least eight part choral works for mixed voices
+• Abbeydale Singers, Sheffield Formed by friends in Sheffield during 1986 and soon established a modus operandi with around 12 singers able to attempt at least eight part choral works for mixed voices

 • Aber Valley Male Voice Choir, Senghenydd, South Wales Founded in 1959 with a current membership of about 60 and based in Senghenydd near Caerphilly South Wales.
 Has travelled extensively in Europe as well as USA and Canada.
 Renowned for welcoming, entertaining and hosting concerts for music groups all over the world.

-• Abercynon Male Choir (Côr Meíbion Abercynon), nr Pontypridd, Mid-Glamorgan: e-mail only: contact Kevin Addicott.
-26-strong, with a repertoire of new and traditional pieces
+• Abercynon Male Choir (Côr Meíbion Abercynon), nr Pontypridd, Mid-Glamorgan 26-strong, with a repertoire of new and traditional pieces

-• Aberdeen University Choral Society, Grampian Founded 1875 and now with over 100 members, usually performing in the magnificent Mitchell Hall in Marischal College
+• Aberdeen University Choral Society, Aberdeenshire Founded 1875 and now with over 100 members, usually performing in the magnificent Mitchell Hall in Marischal College

 • Aberfeldy & District Gaelic Choir, Perthshire, Scotland We are Perthshire’s only Gaelic choral society.
 We have been making music since 1967, and are proud to have been promoting Gaelic culture in the heart of Scotland for over 40 years.
 We sing primarily to compete in the Royal National Mod (Scotland’s premier Gaelic cultural festival); but we sing Scottish and English songs too, and a wider repertoire still for Christmas and other special events.

-• Accord Singers, West Yorkshire We are a small (16 member), mixed chamber choir based in West Yorkshire.
+• Accord Singers, West Yorkshire We are a small (20 member), mixed chamber choir based in West Yorkshire.
 We sing short, unaccompanied works ranging from medieval to modern and encompassing sacred and secular, folk, traditional and part-songs and 20th century popular music.
+We would be glad to hear from and hope you may be interested in joining us either as a singer or by attending one of our concerts.

 • ACM Gospel Choir, Guildford, Surrey The Academy of Contemporary Music Gospel Choir is among the 6 finalists on BBC 1's 'Last Choir Standing'